 Four phases of drilling were funded by Silver Sands under the Option Agreement.

-Phase I of the drill program conducted in 2020 included 2,831m of drilling in 20 holes.
+Phase I conducted in 2020 included 2,831m of drilling in 20 holes.

 Results demonstrated the potential for significant new mineralization outside of the current Deposit (news release January 21, 2021 and February 23, 2021).